Sunday an Art auction

 The reactions were many.
 People bought with mixed feelings, aware of their greed, and that something was very wrong with this project.

-Art Director: Malin Ringblom
+Art Director: The Fantastic Malin Ringblom (Malin Jureit)

 ©Gunilla Leander